- Professor Janet Carsten

 Topics interested in supervising

 I welcome enquiries about supervision of research on kinship and relatedness broadly conceived, on inter-generational relations and memory, and on Southeast Asia - especially Malaysia.
-I have supervised research on diverse topics - from the world of horse racing in Newmarket to donor insemination in the UK, and from tourism in Malaysia to ethnic identity, kinship and memory in Java; and from marriage in Cairo, fur and inter-generational relations in Poland, and from coming of age rituals in the former East Germany, and kinship and care in Botswana in a time of AIDS.
+I have supervised research on diverse topics - from the world of horse racing in Newmarket to donor insemination in the UK; from tourism in Malaysia to ethnic identity, kinship and memory in Java; and from marriage in Cairo to fur and inter-generational relations in Poland, and from coming of age rituals in the former East Germany, and kinship and care in Botswana in a time of AIDS.
 I currently supervise students working on a wide range of topics, including kinship and care of Alzheimer's patients in London, and parenthood in Edinburgh.